KeZina/payment-fulfillment-pipeline/README.md

 - Braintree Sandbox only; production Braintree is deliberately unsupported.
 - The storefront currently displays prices in `en-US` USD.
-- Account settings (`/user/settings`) is not implemented yet.
-- There is no admin dashboard, refund flow, or Braintree webhook handling yet.
+- There is no refund flow or Braintree webhook handling yet.
 - The basket is local to one browser rather than synchronized to a user account.
 - Product artwork is currently illustrative placeholder UI.
 - Automated tests and continuous integration are not set up yet.